Colin Vaines / Co-founder

 Colin is an emmy winning producer with over thirty years experience.
 In one of his earliest roles in the industry he oversaw UK development for Columbia Pictures during David Puttnam's tenure at the studio, subsequently becoming head of development for Puttnam's own production company, Enigma, working on films including 'Memphis Belle'.
 He made his debut as a producer in 1992 with the Emmy-winning TV film ‘A Dangerous Man: Lawrence After Arabia’, which introduced Ralph Fiennes in the title role.
 He was appointed Executive Vice-President, Development for New York-based Miramax Films in 1999, becoming Executive Vice-President, European Production and Development in 2002.
 He was Co-executive producer of Martin Scorsese's ‘Gangs of New York’, and Executive in Charge of Production on Anthony Minghella's ‘Cold Mountain’.
 In October 2005, he was appointed Executive Vice-President, European Production and Development for The Weinstein Company.
 He was an executive producer of Anthony Minghella's ‘Breaking and Entering’, starring Jude Law, and Chris Noonan's ‘Miss Potter’, starring Renée Zellweger.
 He joined Graham King's GK Films in Los Angeles as Co-President of Production in 2007, where he became Executive Producer of ‘The Young Victoria’, ‘The Rum Diary’, starring Johnny Depp, and ‘London Boulevard’, starring Keira Knightley and Colin Farrell.
 Returning to freelance production in 2010 he produced the multi-award winning ‘Coriolanus’, which marks the directing debut of Ralph Fiennes.
 He was co-producer of ‘WE’, the directing debut of Madonna, which stars Abbie Cornish, Andrea Riseborough, Oscar Isaac, and James D’arcy.
 He was co-executive producer of ‘My Week with Marilyn’, starring Michelle Williams and Kenneth Branagh, both of whom were Oscar nominated for their performances.

-His latest movie ‘Film Stars Don’t die in Liverpool’, directed by Paul McGuigan, stars Annette Bening, Jamie Bell, Kenneth Cranham, Stephen Graham, Vanessa Regrave and Julie Walters, and is produced by Vaines and Bond producer Barbara Broccoli.
+His latest movie ‘Film Stars Don’t die in Liverpool’, directed by Paul McGuigan, stars Annette Bening, Jamie Bell, Kenneth Cranham, Stephen Graham, Vanessa Regrave and Julie Walters.
+Vaines produced alongside Bond producer Barbara Broccoli.
 Matt Greenhalgh wrote the screenplay from the book by Peter Turner.
-The film will be released in 2017 and will be presented at TIFF 2017.
+The film was nominated for 3 BAFTAS, holding it's North American premier at Toronto International Film Festival, and it's European premier at the BFI London International Film Festival.

 Jasper Graham / Co-founder